tapcartinc/custom-block-templates/Rebuy Product Recommendations/README.md

 3. Copy the Javascript from [script.js](https://github.com/Tapcart-Templates/custom-block-templates/edit/main/Rebuy%20Product%20Recommendations/scripts.js) file in this folder, and paste it in the JS tab in the editor

 ### 4. Make some code edits
 The following lines of code in the custom block will need to be edited for the block to work as expected.
-The template also contains comments within the block that point out other optional edits to consider.

 - **[REQUIRED]** Line 3 (JS) should be replaced by your ReBuy API key
 - **[If seeking to show similar products, instead of recommendated product]** Line 6 (JS) should be commented out & Line 9 (JS) should be uncommented out
 - Line 31 (CSS) should be updated to change the background color of the 'Add to Cart' button

+The following line of code are optional edit.

+- Line 31 (CSS) should be updated to your brand's 'Add to Cart' color

 ### 5. Add test values to the block's Variable Preview Values
 This block is required to use the following variable: